2025 highlight

 We consider it crucial to protect and value not only our own people, but also those who work for us and all the workers of our suppliers, such as couriers, transport, sorting, real estate and cleaning workers.

-We do this through our Code of Ethics – which every supplier, subcontractor and partner of the Group is obliged to accept – and the ‘Policy concerning the protection and safeguarding of human rights’, committing ourselves to the prevention, condemnation and non-tolerance of any form of harassment, discrimination or violence against workers in the value chain, promoting fair working conditions and ensuring fair pay, in compliance with collective agreements and regulations.
+We do this through our Code of Ethics – which every supplier, subcontractor and partner of the Group is obliged to accept – and the ‘Policy concerning the protection and safeguarding of human rights’, updated in 2025, committing ourselves to the prevention, condemnation and non-tolerance of any form of harassment, discrimination or violence against workers in the value chain, promoting fair working conditions and ensuring fair pay, in compliance with collective agreements and regulations.

 We also involve suppliers in our sustainable growth path through our Sustainable Procurement model.

-We do this through our Code of Ethics – which every supplier, subcontractor and partner of the Group is obliged to accept – and the ‘Policy concerning the protection and safeguarding of human rights’, committing ourselves to the prevention, condemnation and non-tolerance of any form of harassment, discrimination or violence against workers in the value chain, promoting fair working conditions and ensuring fair pay, in compliance with collective agreements and regulations.
+We do this through our Code of Ethics – which every supplier, subcontractor and partner of the Group is obliged to accept – and the ‘Policy concerning the protection and safeguarding of human rights’, updated in 2025, committing ourselves to the prevention, condemnation and non-tolerance of any form of harassment, discrimination or violence against workers in the value chain, promoting fair working conditions and ensuring fair pay, in compliance with collective agreements and regulations.

 We also involve suppliers in our sustainable growth path through our Sustainable Procurement model.